chocksaway/dropwizard-minikube/README.md

 # Simple dropwizard app

-How to start the tester application
+How to start the Hello application
 ---

 1. Run `mvn clean install` to build your application